 As the rules differ per insurer, if you are concerned about your exclusions, please let us know and we’ll be happy to check with your insurer on your behalf.
 To see which exclusions apply to your policy, please refer to your membership certificate or let us know and we will send this to you.

 My country has implemented restrictions on movement, and I cannot easily access a doctor.
 Can you help?

 Many doctors are now providing telephone consultations.
-We have also provided details of telehealth services on our Covid-19 portal.
+And some insurers offer telehealth services too.
+We have provided details of telehealth services on our Covid-19 portal.